“Nowhere in the Scriptures are evangelists (or street preachers) told to…

-Nowhere in the Scriptures are evangelists (or street preachers) told to first get the worlds permission to preach.
+Nowhere in the Scriptures are evangelists (or street preachers) told to first get the world’s permission to preach, or to make friends with them.
 Nowhere in the Scriptures are Christians told to accommodate the world.
 Nowhere in the Scriptures are we told to only preach to crowds that are willing to listen.
-Nowhere in the Scriptures are we told to redact, truncate, or replace the preaching of the glorious Gospel with tricks, gimmicks, gadgets, skits, magic, entertainment, cash giveaways, gift card giveaways, trivia questions, word games, jokes, or comedy.
+Nowhere in the Scriptures are we told to redact, truncate, replace or supplement the preaching of the glorious Gospel with tricks, gimmicks, gadgets, skits, magic, entertainment, cash giveaways, gift card giveaways, trivia questions, word games, jokes, comedy, emotionalism or sensationalism.
 Nowhere in the Scriptures are we told to give the heckler a microphone and a box to stand on, so they can blaspheme the Lord and use profanity.
 We ought to be thankful that these evangelists are out there.
-But when our evangelism efforts become more man-centric, and less Gospel-centric; it’s no longer orthodox Biblical evangelism, it is heterodoxical.
+But when our evangelism efforts become more man-centric and less Gospel-centric; it’s no longer Biblical orthodox evangelism, it is heterodoxical.

 Paul never said follow postmodern emergents.
 He said, “Be ye followers of me, even as I also am of Christ” (1 Cor 11:1).
 He also said, “For I am not ashamed of the Gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek” (Rom 1:16).